 Diseases, particularly viral diseases, are a major problem in vegetatively propagated crops and those are almost all that we grow.
 I do the best management that I can to detect and eliminate disease, but it is not nearly enough.
 Every year I learn a little more and get a little better, but eradicating disease from the crops that we sell is a long term process.
 Most of them have probably been carrying viruses for decades.

-When I know that a variety is infected with a particular virus, I note it in the catalog (assuming that it is one of the very common and endemic viruses that we just choose to live with, like Dahlia Mosaic Virus or Potato Viruses X/Y and not some rarity that needs to be eradicated).
 I do my best to eliminate any varieties that are obviously and seriously sick and that have depressed yield or other symptoms that make them undesirable.
 The lack of any mention about disease is not an indication that the variety isn’t carrying one; it just means that I don’t know.
 We have now added a Phytosanitary Info tab to the product description that lists the virus testing results for each variety, so you can at least see what has been tested.

 If you are concerned about viruses, the best practice would be to grow from true seeds instead of roots/tubers.
 I can’t even guarantee you that true seeds carry no viruses, but the likelihood is much lower and we take precautionary steps with our true seeds like heat treatment and surface sterilization to reduce the risk.
+The growing guides each have a disease section that discusses pathogens of importance for that species and also notes which may be able to transmit through seed.